 Digital trip planning and electronic navigation with GAIA GPS

-In todays high tech world planning safe and efficient back country routes using a variety of digital topographic maps and electronic devices can be mind boggling.
-Whether you are a seasoned mountaineering or first timer looking to explore the back country, this 1 day Navigation 2 course will walk you through a variety of online resources and teach you the fundamental tools for both trip planning and use while out in the back country.
+In today’s high-tech world planning safe and efficient backcountry routes using a variety of digital topographic maps and electronic devices can be mind-boggling.
+Whether you are a seasoned mountaineer or first-timer looking to explore the backcountry, this 1-day Navigation 2 course will walk you through a variety of online resources and teach you the fundamental tools for both trip planning and use while out in the backcountry.

 Want to have access at your fingertips at all times?
-With GAIA GPS you can have access to a catalogue of topo maps, satellite imagery and other information.
+With GAIA GPS you can have access to a catalogue of topo maps, satellite imagery, and other information.
 Gain access to premium GAIA GPS.
-With Yamnuska’s partnership agreement you can go one step further which will allow you to tap in to the worlds best collection of specialized maps, overlays and tracks all which are available for offline use and can be printed off for back up in the field.
+With Yamnuska’s partnership agreement, you can go one step further which will allow you to tap into the world’s best collection of specialized maps, overlays, and tracks all of which are available for offline use and can be printed off for backup in the field.